-Repeating courses for a higher grade: If a student is repeating a course for a higher grade, credit is allowed only once.
-The GPA is calculated by using the highest of the grades received with the following exception for a grade of "C" or higher in a Writing Intensive (WI) course.
-In the event that a student completes a WI course with a "C" or higher, and previously completed or repeats the course without the WI designation, the grade for the WI course will be used to calculate the GPA If the WI course is not completed with a "C" or higher, and the student previously completed or repeats the course without the WI designation, the higher grade will be used to calculate the GPA.
+Repeating courses for a higher grade: When students are repeating a course for a higher grade, credit is allowed once and the GPA is calculated using the highest of the grades.
+However, if students earn a grade of "C" or higher in a Writing Intensive (WI) course and repeat the course without the WI designation, the grade for the WI course will be used to calculate the GPA.
+If the WI course is not completed with a "C" or higher, and students repeat the course without the WI designation, the higher grade will be used to calculate the GPA.
 (Policy Haw 5.304) Transfer courses do not apply.

-Repeating courses for a higher Writing Intensive (WI) grade: If a student is repeating a WI course for a higher WI grade in the same course, then the higher WI grade is kept and the WI requirement is met.
+Repeating courses for a higher Writing Intensive (WI) grade: Students who repeat the same WI course for a higher WI grade will receive the higher WI grade.
 (Policy Haw 5.304)